ilyar/blog/EN/220608_KWPC_presents_GOSH_EVERLOCK.md

 794
 00:32:30,159 --> 00:32:32,880
-so so we we plan to have gauche formula
+so so we we plan to have `Gosh` formula

 795
 00:32:32,880 --> 00:32:35,360